JamesWRC/Dispatcharr_Too_Many_Streams/README.md

 When the configured max stream limit is reached.
 Show a configurable display to users.

 If you want to show a useful screen / message to users when your stream limit is hit, then this is the plugin for you.
 Rather than have the stream error or show a static image.
 This plugin will show what other currently in use channels are available to view when someone tries to view a new channel when your at your configured limit.
+See the [example](#example)

 - [Features](#features)